 For more information on all things cash back cards, continue reading content from our credit card experts:

-When redeeming for cash back rewards you’ll have a variety of options, all depending on your issuer.
 While you may not receive cold, hard cash itself, you can often receive rewards in the form of a paper check or a direct deposit to a designated checking account.
 One of the most frequently used options is a statement credit on your credit card balance, which can be used to offset past purchases.

-Something to keep in mind is your issuer’s fine print on how and when you can redeem your cash back rewards.
+Read your issuer’s fine print on how and when you can redeem your cash back rewards.
 Some may have minimum amount requirements ranging from $5 to $25, while others allow you to redeem at any time, and for any amount.

 Yes, cash back can expire.
 The best cash back cards often offer non-expiring rewards, but it’s not a given.
 With some cards, your rewards might expire after a certain length of time or after an extended period of card inactivity.